WTTJ/react-jungle-select/README.md

 * `.jungle-select-clear` which is used to clear the selected value and filter

 The list container has the `.jungle-select-list` class, groups have the `.jungle-select-group` class and items have the `.jungle-select-item` class.

-It can contain the following element if the prop `highlightFilterMatches` is set to true :
-* `.jungle-select-filter-match` which is an `em` tag that wraps every wording matching with the searched word

 ## Styling